 What is the Best Wood for Kitchen Cabinets?

-The best wood for kitchen cabinets is as follows,
+Here’s the best wood for kitchen cabinets,

 - Oak